nicbou/nicolasbouliane.com/content/blog/busy.md

 > `This guide explains the current laws about cannabis in Germany.
 The rules will change in April 2024.{% raw %}{{ fail_on('2024-04-01') }}{% endraw %}`

+This content has an expiration date.
 After April 2024, this page will not build.
-It's a loud reminder that this page needs to be updated.
+It's a loud reminder to update it.
+For me, that means one less thing to monitor.

 ## Efficiency

 I have created a small community of immigration experts.
 We share knowledge and answer each other's questions.
-It allows me to get valuable insight in minutes instead of weeks.
+It allows me to answer tricky questions in minutes instead of weeks.

 I also moved from a content management system to a static site generator.
 It completely eliminated website maintenance work, and made me much more productive when editing content.
 It did for my work what a sharp knife and a well laid out kitchen does for a chef's.
-[I wrote about it](/projects/ursus) earlier.
+[I wrote about it.](/projects/ursus)

-I'm currently thinking of ways of setting an expiration date on content.
-If I write "The minimum wage is 12€ (12.41€ in January)", it should trigger an error after January 1.
-Currently, I set calendar reminders, but it's a slow and awkward process.

 ## Saying no